tydo83/method-function-kill/README.md

 ### Guidelines

 * Be SURE not to use arrow functions for your methods.
-Here is a good explanation of what happens when you do so, but the short of it is: your `this` won't work, and besides you don't gain anything, since you're rarely using a method as an inline function.
+There are some good explanations out there of what happens when you do so, but the short of it is: your `this` won't be the object, but whatever the `this` is outside the object.
+That can be a great feature, as often you'll want to keep the same this when chaining arrow functions.
+But in objects, you almost always want `this` to refer to that particular object, and so you'll want to use a regular function syntax.

 ### Hints